k2view-academy/K2View-Academy/articles/26_fabric_security/07_user_IAM_overview.md

 Following are the supported authentication providers:

 - **Fabric**, for console, WS and web access, using its repository.
 This is Fabric default authentication.
+For more information about managing credentials and permissions at Fabric see [here](/articles/17_fabric_credentials/01_fabric_credentials_overview.md).

 - **LDAP**, for console, WS and web access.
 Done via LDAP integration.
 For more information see [here](/articles/26_fabric_security/11_user_IAM_LDAP.md).